-What Causes Syphilis?
+What Is Syphilis?

-Syphilis infection occurs in three distinct stages:
+Syphilis infection has three stages:

 |Secondary stage rash on the palms of the hands.|

 Secondary syphilis.
 This stage begins 6 weeks to 6 months after you’re exposed.
 It may last 1 to 3 months.
 People with secondary syphilis usually get a rosy "copper penny" rash on the palms of their hands and soles of their feet.
 They may also have different rashes on other parts of their body.
 These may look like rashes caused by other diseases.
 People may have moist wart-like lesions in their groin, white patches on the inside of their mouth, swollen lymph glands, fever, hair loss, and weight loss.
 Like with primary syphilis, symptoms of secondary syphilis will get better without treatment.

 Tertiary syphilis.
 If the infection isn't treated, it may move on to a stage marked by severe problems with your heart, brain, and nerves.
 You could become paralyzed, blind, or deaf, or get dementia or impotence.
 It can even be deadly.

 Latent syphilis.
 The infection doesn’t have any noticeable symptoms but is still in your body.